scionproto/scion/doc/BeaconExtensions.md

 ### Conceptual Implementation Maximum Bandwidth

-The maximum bandwidth information will be comprised of 3 main parts:
+The maximum bandwidth information will be comprised of 2 main parts:

 - The inter-AS maximum bandwidth between the egress interface and the next AS the PCB will be propagated to
-- A variable number of non-peering maximum bandwidth clusters
-- A variable number of peering maximum bandwidth clusters
+- A variable number of maximum bandwidth clusters

 A maximum bandwidth cluster serves to pool all interfaces which have the same maximum bandwidth between them and the egress interface.
-The difference between peering- and non-peering maximum bandwidth clusters is that non-peering clusters do not include the inter-AS maximum bandwidth for every interface in the cluster (see below).
+The difference between looking at peering- and non-peering interfaces is that for each peering interface we first calculate the minimum between the inter-AS and intra-AS maximum bandwidth before inserting it into a cluster with said minimum as its maximum bandwidth value.
 When doing clustering, the system will simply pick the first value it comes across that can't be assigned to an already existing cluster and, if it is not an integer, round it down to the nearest integer.
 This value will then serve as the baseline for the newly created cluster, which will include all interfaces with delay values in the interval (baseline, baseline+10(.
-Each peering cluster is itself formed of 3 types of elements:
+Each cluster is itself formed of 2 types of elements:

-- The intra-AS maximum bandwidth for all interfaces in the cluster (1 value per cluster)
+- The maximum bandwidth for all interfaces in the cluster (1 value per cluster)
 - The interface IDs of all the interfaces in the cluster (1 value per interface)
-- The maximum bandwidth of the inter-AS links attached to each of these interfaces (1 value per interface)

-Each non-peering cluster is formed of 2 types of elements:

-- The intra-AS maximum bandwidth for all interfaces in the cluster (1 value per cluster)
-- The interface IDs of all the interfaces in the cluster (1 value per interface)

-Here the inter-AS bandwidths are omitted.
-Be reminded that only the interfaces with IDs bigger than the ID of the egress interface are included, and if this would mean a cluster is devoid of interface IDs, the cluster is simply removed as a whole.
+Be reminded that only the interfaces with
+IDs bigger than the ID of the egress interface are included, and if this would mean a cluster is devoid of interface IDs, the cluster is simply removed as a whole.